 “You can’t climb two mountains at the same time.
 If you try to do both, you’ll be stuck in the valley.”Alan Faljic, Founder of the d.MBA

 This quote resonated with me, not only because I love to climb mountains but also because I have seen many projects lack a clear goal.
 This results in a lot of uncertainty, delays, mediocre results, and above all little value for the users and the business.
 It’s crucial to set a clear goal and then come up with a corresponding strategy that guides decisions and activities to reach it.
 As simple as this sounds in theory, it is difficult to put into practice.
-Business and product strategy requires hard choices and involve trade-offs.
+Business and product strategy requires hard choices and involves trade-offs.
 Doing one thing means that you can’t do another thing.
 Climbing one mountain peak means that you’ll miss out on the others – but at least you’re not stuck in the valley!

 Successful companies know this and follow a well-thought-out strategy to reach their goal.
 In one of the two case studies of the d.MBA we looked at the alternative protein market and the different approaches that companies are taking to create alternative meat products.
 For example, the mission of Impossible Foods is to “turn back the clock on global warming and restore biodiversity by ending the need for animal agriculture”.
 Their strategy is to target the huge global market of flexitarians and meat lovers (as opposed to the much smaller market of vegetarians and vegans) by offering them an alternative product that they prefer over real meat, but which has a much smaller environmental footprint.
 As a trade-off, they make a product that is highly processed and unhealthy.
-They are criticized for doing this but it’s a perfectly valid strategy to reach their goal of minimizing harm to the environment – and besides it’s also a good business.
+They are criticized for doing this but it’s a perfectly valid strategy to reach their goal of minimizing harm to the environment – and besides it’s a good business.

 How I plan to apply my business knowledge

 As a freelance UX designer, I’m usually hired by clients to do exactly that: design the user interface and user experience of a digital product.
 I’ve been doing this for many years and I feel confident to answer “How can we create a great user experience?”.
 My feeling is that this is true for the entire industry.
 With many established methods, tools, and best practices the “How?” isn’t such a difficult question anymore.
 “What should we build?” and more importantly “Why should we build it?” move to the foreground and those questions can’t be answered with personas or wireframes.
 At the same time, these are the questions that I see especially bigger companies struggling with.
-While products are designed very thoughtfully, the business context around them often is not.
+While products are designed very thoughtfully, the business context around them is often not.

-In my next projects, I want to help design the bussiness context in addition to the product itself.
+In my next projects, I want to help design the business context in addition to the product itself.
 Maybe this means asking lots of difficult questions or using the methods I learned in the d.MBA.
 As mentioned above, setting a clear goal and designing a corresponding strategy seems the most critical but also applicable to me.
 This includes coming up with useful metrics to measure the value of a product, feature, or idea against that goal.

 Since I don’t know what my next project is going to be, I can’t be more specific than that.
-However, if you need a business-minded freelance UX designer in your company, you’re welcome to hire me and hold me accountable for what I wrote above!
+However, if you need a business-minded freelance UX designer in your company, you’re welcome to hire me and hold me accountable for what I wrote above.